hashicorp/consul/website/source/docs/agent/http.html.markdown

 own K/V store, and that there is no replication between datacenters.
 By default the datacenter of the agent is queried, however the dc can be provided using the "?dc=" query parameter.
 If a client wants to write to all Datacenters, one request per datacenter must be made.
+The KV endpoint supports the use of ACL tokens.

 ### GET Method